mcv-m6-video/mcv-m6-2022-team6/Week3/README.md

-# Week 4
+# Week 3
 ## Summary

+The goal of this week is learn about using different Object Detection methods and fine tune it.

+### Requirements

+To train this code, is necessary run it with a computer with GPU or do it in a google colab.

 ## Tasks
-### Task 1 Optical Flow
+### Task 1 Object detection
-This task is divided in 3 steps
+This task is divided in 2 steps

-**Task 1.1** Optical flow with Block Matching, here we implement an iterative method that match regions from the previous frame to the new one.
-That comparative is done using different methods and parameters.

-* In order to visualize all this experiments run the command task4_1_1() passing as a first argument methods/area_block/steps to visualize this options for example

-> python task4_1_1("methods")

-**Task 1.2** Off-the-shelt Optical Flow, on this task we implement the methods Horn Schunk, Farneback 2003 and Lucas-Kanade.

-* In order to visualize this different methods run the command task4_1_2() passing as the first argument Shunk (for Horn Schunk), Farneback or Kanade (for Lucas-Kanade)
+Both task can be visualized with Task1_3.ipynb jupyter notebook.

+**Task 1.1** Off-the-shelf, for this task we were reqeusted to implment one or more object detection like Detectron2, Pytorch or Keras.

+* The implementation of this experiments are done in a jupyter notebook called TASK1_3.ipynb

+**Task 1.2** Fine-tune, as previous weeks once method is implemented we must tune it to our data.

 ### Task 2 Multi-target single camera tracking